How to Capitalize Titles in AP Style

 Title Capitalization in AP Style

-AP style suggests capitalizing all words in titles of other works except:
+AP style says to capitalize all words in titles of works except:

-However, there are some cases when these words are capitalized in AP style, too.
+However, there are some cases when these words are capitalized in AP style, depending on how they are used.

 The most common is when one of the words above is the first or last word in a title: